oaeproject/Hilary/README.md

 rabbitmq-server -detatched
 ```

 RabbitMQ powers the asynchronous task-queue function in Hilary.
-It allows heavier asynchronous tasks such as activity processing and search indexing to be offloaded to different clusters of servers.
-Though, a development environment you can still get that functionality with just your devlopment box.
+It allows heavier "background" tasks such as activity processing, search indexing and preview processing to be off-loaded to specialized clusters of servers.
+Though, in a development environment you don't need to worry about specialized clusters, your development machine will do just fine out-of-the-box.

 #### GraphicsMagick